ational Health is not jazz, nor jazz-rock, nor fusion. National Health is Canterbury sound Summa cum Laude.

 Its perfection is maybe only equaled by the musician’s complete indifference for any fashion of the moment or the commercial needs of any music label or radio station throughout the UK and abroad.

-They team up for the fun of being together and play what they most like and what they are best at: pure, shining Canterbury gold.
+They team up for the fun of being together and play what they most like and what they are best at: precious, shining, pure Canterbury gold.

 Within National Health, Canterbury seems finally to reach its equilibrium with the white British Jazz, something that had always been present during the whole Canterbury history, sometimes in subdued and subtle forms (Caravan), sometimes as a logical intellectual consequence (Soft Machine) or as an interesting research field or as a metric contamination element (Hatfield & the North).